anznpatel/bidding_strategies/README.md

-# bidding_strategies
+# Real-Time Bidding Strategies
-Real-Time Bidding Strategies for iPinYou Dataset
+Derived from the iPinYou Dataset